crums-io/skipledger/docs/mrsl_manual.md

 the hash of a particular row in the ledger (identified by its row number) was witnessed by the `crums.io` service.
 Since the hash of every row in the ledger [also] depends on the hash of every row before it, a crumtrail for a given row number establishes the minimum age of that row and *every row before that row number*.

+4. *ledger assets*.
+A morsel may optionally embed standard and/or ledger/application-specific assets.
+Two types of supporting assets are recognized out-of-the-box: one, a meta file describing the ledger itself; two, a template for generating PDF reports from the data (source rows) in the morsel.
+Both these are encoded in JSON.

 ### Use Model